mjwhitta/drifter/README.md

 ssh-key pair.
 That will be done for you by one of the [scripts][authorized_keys].
 Any public keys you create will be added to `~/.ssh/authorized_keys` on the boxes.
-Your private keys will only be uploaded if they end with ".upload".
+Your private keys will only be uploaded if they end with `.upload`.
 I did it this way for paranoid people.
 Uploading the private key is opt-in.

 ## Provisioning scripts